FootlyIQ/.github/profile/README.md

 - Given the type of data we chose this approach rather than deploying our ML models

 <img src="https://github.com/user-attachments/assets/1569b735-f238-4f58-8d80-8609ee880c124" alt="ML pipeline" width="600"/>

+### Code Review
+For code optimization and code review we used SonarQube.
+This way we were able to review our code based on:
+- Maintainability
+- Reliability
+- Security

+All of these got an A score.

 ---